aannirajpatel/COMP562-Face-Mask-Detect/README.md

 # COMP562-Face-Detect

 ## About
-Our aim is to analyse and compare two of the most common supervised machine learning algorithms used for detecting faces in images:
+Our aim is to analyse and compare two of the most common supervised machine learning algorithms used for detecting if masks are worn in images:
 1. Support Vector Machines, and
 2. Neural Networks